Skip to main content

 How to Update Your W-4 Form?

-Please note that you must use the ShiftMed app to make changes to your W-4 Form.
-Please do not use Paylocity to update your W-4, as these edits will not reflect in the app.
+You must use the ShiftMed app to make changes to your W-4 Form.
+DO NOT use Paylocity to update your W-4, as these edits will not reflect in the app.

 State Income Tax